Understanding Pension Lifetime Allowance

 Understanding the Pension Lifetime Allowance changes

-In the UK, the pension LTA was a limit on the amount of pension benefits an individual can accumulate over their lifetime without incurring an LTA tax charge.
+In the UK, the Pension Lifetime Allowance was a limit on the amount of pension benefits an individual could accumulate over their lifetime without incurring an LTA tax charge.
 This limit has varied drastically since its introduction in the tax year of 2006/07:

 |Tax year||Standard LTA||Tax year||Standard LTA|